the-vegetarian-vampire/Owlz-Network/README.md

 📹 `Youtube:` ...TBD

 ### Overview:
-A social media site for making posts, following users, and `hooting` out to the world!
+A social media site for making posts, following users and `hooting` out to the world!

 -----

 ### Specifications:
 Built with `Javascript`, `Python`, `Django`, `HTML/CSS`, `Bootstrap`, and `SQLite`.

 The site makes use of [Django's](https://docs.djangoproject.com/en/4.1/ref/contrib/humanize/) `humanize` template filters via `naturaltime` as well as [pagination](https://docs.djangoproject.com/en/4.1/topics/pagination/): displaying 10 posts per page.
 If there are more than ten posts, `“Next”` takes the user to the next page of posts.
-If not on the first page, `“Back”` takes the user to the previous page; additionally uses Django's [File uploads](https://docs.djangoproject.com/en/4.1/topics/http/file-uploads/) feature for creating a profile image.
+If not on the first page, `“Back”` takes the user to the previous page.

 -----